brothertoad/notes/media.md

 - The Band Perry - If I Die Young and Gone and Better Dig Two
 - Carrie Underwood - Blown Away et. al.
 - Sophie B. Hawkins - Damn I Wish I Was Your Lover and As I Lay Me Down
-- Sixpence None The Richer - There She Goes and Don't Dream It's Over
+- Sixpence None The Richer - There She Goes and Don't Dream It's Over and Kiss Me
 - Crowded House - Something So Strong and Don't Dream It's Over
 - Rainman - Bring Back The Summer
 - Sarah Buxton - That Kind Of Day et. al.